Ghini/ghini.pocket/README.rst

 ghini.pocket
 ============================

-ghini.pocket is a tiny android data viewer. you would find it handy if you want to have a quick idea of a plant species, origin, and date it entered the garden, just by scanning a plant label.
+ghini.pocket is an Android data viewer and input system.
+You would find it handy if you want to have a quick idea of a plant species, origin, and date it entered the garden, just by scanning a plant label.
+It lets you correct data, take pictures, review your inventory, and check spelling and taxonomy derivations of all accepted plant genera.

 - Install `ghini.pocket <https://play.google.com/store/apps/details?id=me.ghini.pocket>`_ on your android device,
 - Start ghini.pocket,
-- Search for plant code ``0`` (this creates the database location),
-- Search for plant code ``settings`` (this tells you the database location),

 - Use **ghini.desktop** to export your garden database to a reduced SQLite3 database,
 - Copy the reduced database file to the device (this and the previous step you repeat from time to time),

-ghini.pocket has four pages: taxonomy review, search, results, and correction.
+ghini.pocket has one main activity, with four pages: taxonomy review, search, results, and correction.
+Swipe to move from one to the other.  ghini.pocket also has a desktop client activity, with which to pull data from ghini.desktop, or push your updates to the desktop database.

 - While in the search page: